 In 1911 the excavations finished and by 1917 the detailed reports were published by Dr. Bulleid, then practicing at Midsomer Norton, and H. St. George Gray, based at Taunton Castle.
 They continued as joint curators of the museum which was adapted to exhibit their major finds.
 This curatorial role was subsequently accepted by the County Museum Service.

 The staff of the County Museum, successors of H. St. George Gray, continue as curators, and have carried out excellent work of conservation and display.
-The staff of the Tourist Information Centre carry out a caretaking role.

-The Society’s extended library is now based in the County Library in Archers Way.
+The society’s extended library is now based in the County Library in Archers Way.
 We are most grateful to the County Council and to English Heritage for their help, which makes it possible for our Museum and our Library to remain available in Glastonbury.